ani2fun/system-design-guide/01-foundations/03-latency-throughput-percentiles.md

 - requests per second, gigabytes of new data per day, checkouts per hour — sometimes as a peak rather than an average (simultaneously online users), plus shape parameters like the read/write ratio, cache hit rate, or data items per user <abbr title="(p.
 50)">[i]</abbr>.
 - Two questions then frame every scaling discussion: with fixed resources, how does performance degrade as load grows?
 And to hold performance constant, how much must resources grow <abbr title="(p.
 50)">[i]</abbr>?

+**One formula ties throughput, latency, and concurrency together: Little's Law.**

+- Little's Law says that the average number of requests a system holds in flight at any instant equals the arrival rate multiplied by the average time each request spends in the system: *L = λ × W* `[web: J.D.C.
+Little — A Proof for the Queuing Formula L = λW]`.
+- Worked example: a service handling λ = 2,000 requests/second with an average response time W = 60 ms (0.06 s) holds L = 2,000 × 0.06 = **120 requests in flight** at any moment — that is the minimum thread-pool, connection-pool, or event-loop capacity the service needs before adding any safety margin.
+- The same formula is why a growing tail is a capacity problem, not just a user-experience one: if p99 grows from 60 ms to 600 ms while throughput holds steady, the number of requests the system must hold in flight grows tenfold too, and undersized pools start rejecting or queueing work that used to fit comfortably.

 ### 📊 Percentiles: reading the distribution